charlie-casserly/charlie-casserly/README.md

 Backend Development, Functional Programming, Object Oriented Programming
 - All responsibilities listed in Associate Software Engineer (March -2022 - December 2022), in addition to:
 - Taking ownership over backend development;
-- Becoming the biggest contributor in backend-for-frontend and config/database layers whilst working independently.
+- Becoming the biggest contributor in backend-for-frontend and config/database layers whilst working independently;
+- Becoming a go-to person when it comes to asking questions regarding backend-for-frontend or configuration service functionality.

 ### Associate Software Engineer (March 2022 - December 2022)
 #### iManage, London, United Kingdom
 Backend Development, Functional Programming, Object Oriented Programming
-- Functional Programming with Scala using Play Framework and ScalaTest.
+- Functional Programming and testing with Scala.
+Libraries: Akka, Play, ScalaTest, Cats, Circe, Sangria, Chimney.
-- OOP/Functional Programming with Java and Kotlin using Spring and JUnit in some smaller services.
+- OOP/Functional Programming and testing with Java and Kotlin using Spring and JUnit.
-- Handling queries and commands within a microservice architecture application, using Axon Framework and CQRS for interservice messaging between backend services and HTTP with GraphQL for FE to BFF.
+- Event sourcing/CQRS - Axon Framework - Handling queries and commands within a microservice architecture application, using CQRS and event sourcing to send messages between microservices.
+- GraphQL - Sangria (Scala) / DGS (Java/Kotlin) - Experience in multiple languages exposing APIs with GraphQL over a single HTTP endpoint.
+- Data ingestion - Apache Solr - Writing and updating ingestion scripts for the ingestion of data and documents into search platform, Apache Solr.
+- Contract testing - Pact - Writing and updating provider and consumer contract tests.
+- NoSQL - MongoDB - Writing and updating database migrations to seed default data for users in the application.
+- Docker -  Updating docker configurations to reflect changes that may have occurred in other services, such as adding an image for a new service, or adding environment variables for existing services.
 - Implementing, updating, and debugging features independently within the messaging and anti-corruption layers of the code base.
-- Writing and updating ingestion scripts for the ingestion of data and documents into the search platform, Apache Solr.
-- Writing provider and consumer contract tests with Pact.
-- Writing MongoDB migrations with Mongock to seed default data for users in the application.
-- Docker and Kubernetes.
-- All repos deployed to Github.
-- Project management tools such as Jira and Miro used to refine work and create tickets.
+- Project management tools such as Jira, Miro, Git.
+Agile practices such as scrum, stand ups, sprints, retros.
+- Writing and updating documentation.

 ### Software Developer (November 2021 - March 2022)
 #### Capgemini, London, United Kingdom